appscode-cloud/docs/docs/platform/api/_index.md

 Swagger UI viewer (`api.html`, with the spec inlined) is available at the repository root.

+New here?
+Start with the [Platform Overview](../overview.md) for the high-level design — system architecture, the authentication/authorization model, typical request flows, and deployment modes.
+Each API group below also has its own **Overview** page describing that group's role before you dive into its endpoints.

 ## API groups

 | Group | What it covers |